MicrosoftDocs/azure-docs/articles/active-directory/external-identities/google-federation.md

 > Google federation is designed specifically for Gmail users.
 To federate with G Suite domains, use [direct federation](direct-federation.md).

 > [!IMPORTANT]
-> **Starting January 4, 2021**, Google is [deprecating webview sign-in support](https://developers.googleblog.com/2020/08/guidance-for-our-effort-to-block-less-secure-browser-and-apps.html).
-If you’re using Google federation or self-service sign-up with Gmail, you should [test your line-of-business native applications for compatibility](google-federation.md#deprecation-of-webview-sign-in-support).
+> **Starting January 4, 2021**, Google is [deprecating WebView sign-in support](https://developers.googleblog.com/2020/08/guidance-for-our-effort-to-block-less-secure-browser-and-apps.html).
+If you’re using Google federation or self-service sign-up with Gmail, you should [test your line-of-business native applications for compatibility](google-federation.md#deprecation-of-WebView-sign-in-support).

 ## What is the experience for the Google user?
 When you send an invitation to Google Gmail users, the guest users should access your shared apps or resources by using a link that includes the tenant context.
 Their experience varies depending on whether they're already signed in to Google: